python/devguide/triaging.rst

 time towards the improvement of Python.
 As is the case with any member of the Python Software Foundation, always follow the `PSF Code of Conduct`_.

-Becoming a member of Python Triage team
+Becoming a member of the Python triage team
 ---------------------------------------

-Any Python core developers are welcome to invite a Python contributor to the Python Triage team.
-Do note that the responsibilities of a Python Triage member is more elevated than a bug triager in bpo.
-For example, the Python Triage member has access to more repositories than just CPython.
-Triages will be responsible to handle not just issues, but also pull requests, and even commanding backports.
+Any Python core developers are welcome to invite a Python contributor to the Python triage team.
+Do note that the responsibilities of a Python triager is more elevated than a developer on bpo.
+For example, the Python triager has access to more repositories than just CPython.
+Triagers will be responsible to handle not just issues, but also pull requests, and even managing backports.

-Any existing triagers in b.p.o can transition to the Python Triage role.
+Any existing developers on b.p.o can transition into becoming a Python triager.
 They can request this to any core developer, and the core developer can pass the request to the Python organization admin on GitHub.
-The request can be made privately via DM in Zulip or Discourse, or publicly by opening an issue in core-workflow.
+The request can be made privately via a DM in Zulip or Discourse, or publicly by opening an issue in the core-workflow repository.

-Any contributor who is not already a triager in b.p.o can also self-nominate to be a member of Python Triage team.
+Any contributor who is not already a developer on b.p.o can also self-nominate to be a member of Python triage team.
 They can request this to any core developer, via DM in Zulip or Discourse, or publicly by opening an issue in core-workflow.
-If a core developer agrees and willing to vouch for them, the core developer can pass the request to the administrator.
-They should also be added as triager in bpo.
+If a core developer agrees and is willing to vouch for them, the core developer can pass the request to the GitHub administrator.
+They should also be added as developer on bpo.

-For every new triager, it would be great to announce them in Python-committers mailing list and core-workflow category in Discourse. `Example announcement
+For every new triager, it would be great to announce them in the python-committers mailing list and core-workflow category in Discourse. `Example announcement
 <https://discuss.python.org/t/abhilash-raj-has-been-granted-triage-role-on-github/2089>`_.